melezhik/swat/README2.md

     }                                   \
     cmp_ok( $total,'==',72,"total age of my family" );

-Thus perl expressions and code generators access captures data calling \`captures()' function.

-Captures() returns an array reference holding all data captured during _latest regular expression check_.
+\`captures()' function is used to access captured data array, it returns an array reference holding all chunks captured during _latest regular expression check_.

 Here some more examples:

-    # check if response contains numbers
+    # check if response contains numbers,
-    # calculate total amount
+    # then calculate total amount
-    # it should be greater then ten
+    # and check if it is greater then 10

     regexp: (\d+)
     code:                               \